Client

 About the client

-The Dürrenstein Wilderness Area is home to one of the largest primeval forests in Central Europe and is a UNESCO World Natural Heritage Site.
+The Dürrenstein Wilderness Region is home to one of the largest primeval forests in Central Europe and is a UNESCO World Natural Heritage Site.
 Only about 50 people are allowed to enter the primeval forest each year.
 For the most part, this privilege remains with researchers.

 The task of the newly built visitor center in Dürrenstein, the House of Wilderness, is to educate visitors about the value of wilderness and the importance of preserving and protecting wildlife habitat.